 *I will note that both of these pajamas are lacking in the double zipper department, but they’re awesome enough to overlook that aspect.
 I hope that the brands make that adjustment in the future because that would make their products the ultimate in cold weather baby pj’s!

-Since babies can’t have any loose fabric or pillows in their crib like we do as adults (the reasoning behind it is a concern of accidental suffocation) the alternative, post-swaddle, is a sleep sack.
+Since babies can’t have any loose fabric or pillows in their crib like we do as adults (to avoid accidental suffocation) the alternative, after graduating from the swaddle, is a sleep sack.

 A few months ago, Sophie graduated out of a swaddle (😭 growing SO fast!!) is now wearing a sleep sack to bed.
-She may not need one, but we like the idea of her being snuggled up in (essentially!) a wearable sleeping bag overnight in case she gets cold.
+She may not need one, but we like the idea of her being snuggled up in [essentially] a wearable sleeping bag overnight in case she gets chilly.

 Most sleep sack brands offer multiple levels of warmth called TOGs, which are also used to measure the warmth level of a duvet blanket or comforter!
 We have one of each sleep sack options for the various seasons of year / that we can switch out if we are traveling to a different climate (e.g. lightweight for Hawai’i, but heavyweight for winter in Aspen).
 They’re a great way to essentially wrap your baby in a blanket that’s safe to sleep in… a “safety blanket” if you will. 😉

 I don’t think you can really go wrong with a sleep sack brand because it really depends on your baby’s needs.
 I’ll link all of the sleep sacks we considered below:

 It’s so hard to know what you need with your first baby and there are sooo many pajama options available to choose from.
 I hope this post was helpful for you when navigating the world of baby jammies!

 Please feel free to share your infant pajama favorites in the Comments section below for other readers!